 Now I know he’s gay, but he still seems nice.
 I’m using Jace’s openness system.
 I trust him.

 I get Jack.
 We go back to the small room.

-“I need help telling Landau off about our Interview article.
-He wants to make it all about Springsteen and how a bunch of kids got him to act young again.”
+“I need help telling off Landau about our Interview article.
+He made it all about Springsteen and how a bunch of kids got him to act young again.”

 “That’s pretty self-serving, since he’s producing the album that’s coming out.”

 Bill sits me at the typewriter, which looks really old, with raised keys and long, spindly letters.
 He has Jack put a hand on my shoulder so we both have a psychic connection to the machine.
 I expect it to start typing out my letter for me.

 Bill shakes his head.
 “Just start by addressing the letter.
 Let your fingers move as you feel they should.
 Not as you think you should.”

 “Just like when I play guitar,” thinking of the advice I give John as he is learning to play.